Standpoint theory: Criticisms

-Alison Wylie has provided articulation of second-wave standpoint theory in response to these criticisms.
-For Wylie, a standpoint does not mark out a clearly defined territory such as "women" within which members have automatic privilege, but is rather a posture of epistemic engagement.
+Wylie has perhaps provided the most succinct articulation of second-wave standpoint theory.
+For her, a standpoint does not mark out a clearly defined territory such as "women" within which members have automatic privilege but is a rather a posture of epistemic engagement.
 Responding to the claim that the situated knowledge thesis reifies essentialism, Wylie argues that it is "an open (empirical) question whether such structures obtain in a given context, what form they take, and how they are internalized or embodied by individuals".
-She contends that identities are complex and cannot be reduced to simple binaries, and that the criticism of automatic privilege falters insofar as a standpoint is never given but is achieved.
+Identities are complex and cannot be reduced to simple binaries.
+Likewise, she argues that the criticism of automatic privilege falters insofar as a standpoint is never given but is achieved (St. Pierre).
+This can be seen as an instance of moving the goalposts.